 - Be unpredictable.
 Remember how REI closed its doors on Black Friday to motivate people to enjoy the outdoors?
 That’s not only brilliant thinking but also shows that the brand cares about the cause.

 - Be funny.
 Dollar Shave Club, Purple, and BarkBox — all three have the bragging rights to running some of the funniest and most successful video campaigns.
 You can't go wrong with tasteful humor.
 Pick something your audience can relate to and showcase your lighter side.

 3. Pick the right channels

 While some of the best eCommerce campaigns may leverage video content, it’s not a necessity.
 Depending on your goals, you may use any format — images, emails, search ads, blog posts, etc. Contests, giveaways, customer reviews, and user-generated content can be equally effective.

 Once your campaign goes live, make sure to track and measure the results.
 Keep optimizing your campaigns to increase their performance.

 The average consumer is bombarded with hundreds of marketing messages every day.
 No wonder customers are more resistant to uninspiring, self-promotional ads than ever before.

 Your campaigns need to be creative and original to stand out from the crowd.
 We hope these examples will inspire you to create unforgettable eCommerce campaigns that resonate with your audience.

 Need any help?
-Reach out to our marketing experts today!
+Talk to one of our expert creative agencies today!